 Surgical oncologists use a variety of surgical techniques and technologies to perform cancer surgery, depending on the type and stage of cancer, the location of the tumor, and other factors.
 Here are some of the most common surgical techniques and technologies used by surgical oncologists:

 - Open surgery: Open surgery involves making a larger incision in the body to access the tumor and surrounding tissues.
-This type of surgery is typically used for larger tumors or tumors that are located in difficult-to-reach areas.
+This type of surgery is typically used for larger tumors or tumors located in difficult-to-reach areas.

 - Cryosurgery: Cryosurgery involves using extreme cold to destroy cancer cells.
 The surgeon inserts a probe into the tumor and uses liquid nitrogen or argon gas to freeze the tumor and surrounding tissue, which causes the cells to die.